Circumcision by the Spirit

 Acts 7:8 Then he gave Abraham the covenant of circumcision.
 And Abraham became the father of Isaac and circumcised him eight days after his birth.
 Later Isaac became the father of Jacob, and Jacob became the father of the twelve patriarchs.

-Nobody can come into God's presence unless they are circumcised in heart
+Nobody can come into God's presence unless they are

 Lev 26:41 which made me hostile toward them so that I sent them into the land of their enemies--then when their uncircumcised hearts are humbled and they pay for their sin,

 Jer 9:26 Egypt, Judah, Edom, Ammon, Moab and all who live in the desert in distant places.
 For all these nations are really uncircumcised, and even the whole house of Israel is uncircumcised in heart."

 Ezek 44:7 In addition to all your other detestable practices, you brought foreigners uncircumcised in heart and flesh into my sanctuary, desecrating my temple while you offered me food, fat and blood, and you broke my covenant.

 Ezek 44:9 This is what the Sovereign LORD says: No foreigner uncircumcised in heart and flesh is to enter my sanctuary, not even the foreigners who live among the Israelites.